xakon/xakon.github.io/dev/tools/misc.md

  - [NSD](http://www.nlnetlabs.nl/projects/nsd/):
-   Name Server Daemon is an authoritative only, high performance, simple and open source name server.  it does not do DNS forwarding, it only serves its own domains. but this could be enough for your project.
+   Name Server Daemon is an authoritative only, high performance, simple and open source name server.
+It does not do DNS forwarding, it only serves its own domains.
+But this could be enough for your project.

  - [dhcp.io](http://http//dhcp.io/):
    Alternative to DynDNS, now that the latter is not free anymore.